webnet-fr/database-anonymizer/README.md

     php vendor/bin/database-anonymizer -n -Umysql://root:pass@localhost/db config.yaml
 ```

-*Tip*: check out the variety of different options Docker provide you with.
+*Tip*: check out the variety of different options Docker provides you with.
-For example you may add `--net=host` option to share your machine's network
+For example you may add the `--net=host` option to share your machine's network
-with container.
+with the container.

-*Tip*: you can run and connect to container with these command :
+*Tip*: you can run and connect to the container with this command :
 ```
 docker run --volume $(pwd)/conf.yaml:/var/www/anonymizer/config.yaml -it \
     webnetfr/anonymizer bash